Adding IronPDF to an Existing Docker Container

 Alpine Linux DockerFiles

 Running IronPDF on Alpine Linux is not supported.
 We wish we could but we can't.
-Frankly we like Alpine and hope this project continues and grows.
-As of 2023, Alpine still uses outdated "musl" C language libraries that do not allow chromium developers to fully support this OS yet.
+Frankly, we like Alpine and hope this project continues and grows.
+As of 2023, Alpine still uses outdated "musl" C language libraries that do not allow Chromium developers to fully support this OS yet.

 Using Alpine Docker with IronPdfEngine in .NET 6

 IronPdf provides a container image containing all IronPdf functionalities.
-This enables projects running on Alpine to access IronPdf functionalities by connecting to IronPdfEngine container.
+This enables projects running on Alpine to access IronPdf functionalities by connecting to an IronPdfEngine container.

 Step 1: Pull and Run IronPdf Engine Docker Image